Skip to content

 Questions

 Q: How often does the dashboard update?
-A: Metrics update in real-time.
-Load test results update weekly after each Sunday test run.
+A: Revenue and growth metrics update every 15 minutes.
+System health metrics update in real-time.
+Load test results update weekly after each Sunday run.

 Was this helpful?